 Modern Jive is a social partner dance that is one of the easiest partner dance styles to learn which is what makes it so popular.
-It is also be danced to a very wide range of music and can be used pretty much anywhere where music is playing: parties, clubs, weddings, gigs, etc.
+It is also be danced to a wide range of music and can be used anywhere where music is playing: parties, clubs, weddings, gigs, etc.

 As a dance style it takes concepts and ideas from other styles giving it broad appeal to people of all ages and abilities.

 By giving people a really good introduction to partner dancing in a friendly and welcoming environment, Modern Jive helps grow the dance community bringing new people who go on to try other styles whilst still enjoying the freedom of Modern Jive.

 Reasons To Dance Modern Jive

 Modern Jive is to dance what the SUV (Sports Utility Vehicle) is to motor vehicles.
 It's versatile, convenient, affordable and popular.
 Ok, it might not be the best for racetracks, cruising with the wind in your hair or ploughing a field but overall it does a pretty good job.